jbufu/rpscala/README.md

 property files may contain additional key-value pairs (usually openid extensions) to be added to the openid request

+special key names:

-special key name: `openid_identifier` is used to populate the ID/URL form field
+`openid_identifier` is used to populate the ID/URL form field

+`openid_version`: "v1" selects and forces only use of OpenID v1, "v2" - only OpenID v2

 OpenID login